 The elliptical and the stationary bike provide many similar fitness & health benefits and have few qualitative differences between them.

-How much these differences matter comes down to each of our own individual preferences, so which cardio machine is “better” will vary from person to person.
+How much these differences matter comes down to our own individual preferences, so which cardio machine is considered better will vary from person to person.

 Science resources included